MicrosoftDocs/azure-devops-yaml-schema/task-reference/xcode-v4.md

 **`exportTeamId`** - **Team ID**<br>
 `string`.
 Optional.
 Use when `exportOptions == specify`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-(Optional) Enters the 10-character team ID from the Apple Developer Portal to use during export.
+Enters the 10-character team ID from the Apple Developer Portal to use during export.
 <!-- :::editable-content-end::: -->
 <br>